-Figure 3 shows the dependence of the loss cone angle on horizontal position in the mid-plane of the vacuum chamber.
+Figure 4 shows the dependence of cosine of the loss cone angle on horizontal position in the midplane of the vacuum chamber.
 This quantity is given by $\cos \Theta = \sqrt{1 - B{in}/B{bd}}$ and represents the fractional solid angle in velocity space within which a particle remains confined.
 Thus, for a localized distribution of isotropic velocities, it represents the probability of confinement at that point.
 It is clear that the probability of confinement decreases as the point moves toward the boundary along the horizontal axis.
 However, its also necessary that the condition described by Eq.
-2 remain satisfied.
-Otherwise, the motion of the particle is non-adiabatic, for example near the center of the field (beam axis).
-In such a case, a particle moves to a region of higher magnetic field, bounces back toward the center, may move in different direction away from the center, depending on the phase of the cyclotron motion when it reaches the center.
+1 remain satisfied.
+Otherwise, the motion of the particle is nonadiabatic, for example near the center of the field (beam axis).
+In such a case, a particle moves to a region of higher magnetic field, bounces back toward the center, and depending on the phase of the cyclotron motion it acquires near the center, may move in a different direction away from the center.
 This procedure repeats itself until the particle enters the loss cone and gets lost.
-The loss occurs along the 45° lines between the pole faces of the quadrupole where the particle is not required to cross field lines and can thus escape.
-Figure 4 indicates how well the condition given by Eq.
-2 is satisfied near the center for various energies.
+The loss occurs along the $45^{\circ}$ lines between the pole faces of the quadrupole where the particle is not required to cross field lines and can thus escape.
+Figure 5 indicates how well the condition given by Eq.
+1 is satisfied near the center for various energies.
+Along a horizontal line passing through the center, the quantity $\Gamma$ is given by where K is the quadrupole field gradient, E is the energy in eV and x is the distance along he horizontal axis.